haasr/indeed-jobs-searcher/README.rst

 Requirements
 ############

-- Device with Internet access and Chrome browser installed
+- Device with Internet access and Google Chrome web browser installed
 - Python 3.10.6 on device

 Setup